chiropterascout/blog/_posts/2018-3-3-first-post.md

 title: first post
 ---

-I guess I have a blog here now, so I'm going to talk about the art I put on this site that I don't knom that I should.
+I guess I have a blog here now, so I'm going to talk about the art I put on this site that I don't know that I should.

 I guess the most pertinent repository here is [imogenerative/poetry](https://github.com/imogenerative/poetry). it's exactly vhat it says - poetry. like years and years of it, including some pretty heavy recent stuff.
 I might end up writing some commentary here, or not, like I said - pretty heavy, it's all pretty heavy.